emmabostian/developer-portfolios/CONTRIBUTING.md

 6. Check your `git status` to see unstaged files.

 7. Add your edited files: `git add path/to/filename.ext` You can also do: `git add .` to add all unstaged files.
-Take care, though, because you can accidentally add files you don't want added.
+Take care, though, because you can accidentally add files you don't want to be added.
 Review your `git status` first.

 8. Make sure your new site is added **alphabetically** to the existing list.